Carapacik/swagger_parser/swagger_parser/README.md

   # Optional (dart only).
 Set root client name
   root_client_name: RestClient

   # Optional.
+Set default content-type for all requests
+  default_content_type: "application/json"

-Set API name for folder and export file (coming soon).
+  # Optional.
+Set API name for folder and export file
   # If not specified, the file name is used.
   name: null